 When a person's behavior presents a threat of injury to self or others, threatens significant damage to the property of others, steps must be taken to protect the person, others, or property from harm, including physical intervention if necessary.
 This policy describes both prohibited and permitted physical interventions, the circumstances under which the permitted interventions may be used, the requirements that must be met before they may be used, and the requirements for documenting and monitoring their use.

-Refer to DDD Policy 5.15, Use of Restrictive Procedures, for direction and additional information and requirements on the use of all restrictive procedures.
-Refer to DDD Policy 5.14, Positive Behavior Support, for requirements regarding functional assessments and positive behavior support plans.
+Refer to DDD Policy 5.15, Use of Restrictive Procedures, for direction and additional information on the use of all restrictive procedures, including mechanical restraints.